 Basic Market Research

-A PORTFOLIO of 10 market research examples
+A PORTFOLIO of 10 examples of basic market research

-RESTAURANT LAUNCH | LASER CENTER | MARKETING SNAPSHOTS for 30 businesses | CHAMBER OF COMMERCE | CONSUMER SURVEY | VACATION HOMES | PUBLIC MARKET | HHS GRANT EVALUATION | CONTRACTOR | CAMPAIGN EVALUATION
+including: RESTAURANT | LASER CENTER | MARKETING SNAPSHOTS | CHAMBER OF COMMERCE | CONSUMER SURVEY | VACATION HOMES | PUBLIC MARKET | HHS GRANT EVALUATION | CONTRACTOR BRANDING

 1. Research & plan for restaurant launch

-While developing the concept and brand for Bistro To Go and pre-financing, RS&A researched the local consumer market and the national prepared foods market.
+market research for restaurantWhile developing the concept and brand for Bistro To Go and pre-financing, RS&A researched the local consumer market and the national prepared foods market.

 Based on the research, the Bistro marketing and PR strategy for the launch used lower cost marketing tactics to create a local buzz.

-2. Competitor website research for Laser Center
+2. Competitor research for Laser Center

-While building a stronger and more consistent brand and messaging for this physician, RS&A analyzed local and national competitors’ websites for features and marketing strategies.
+market research for medical-spaWhile building a stronger and more consistent brand and messaging for this physician, RS&A analyzed local and national competitors’ websites for features and marketing strategies.
 While the client chose not to upgrade her website at the time, the research revealed some shortcomings in her site compared to competitors.

-3. Custom Marketing Snapshots for 30+ businesses
+research for public market3.
+Custom Marketing Snapshots for businesses

 To bring the market research down to “street level” at an affordable price, a business association and Randy created the Marketing Snapshot process in 2007 to provide custom analysis and recommendations for individual businesses.
-They include extensive internet research.
+They include extensive Internet research.

-Participants—now including 3 nonprofits—have evaluated the results very highly, including as a major step toward a strategic marketing plan.
+30+ participants—now including 3 nonprofits—have evaluated the results very highly, including as a major step toward a strategic marketing plan.
 Note: Snapshots have been endorsed and funded by the URA’s Mainstreets Pittsburgh program in the Strip District and Bloomfield.

 4. Market study for chamber-like nonprofit

+market research for chamber of commerceNeighbors in the Strip needed to consolidate a lot of research studies as part of its new business plan.
 RS&A produced a 32-page strategy report, including new user friendly demographic and economic data.
 This document provides solid data and strategies to businesses and potential developers.
-[Neighbors in the Strip is a hybrid nonprofit, part chamber of commerce, part community development corporation.]

 To encourage the Strip merchants and other businesses to read the big study or to factor research into their marketing efforts, RS&A created a 4-page ‘teaser’ brochure.
 Combining useful data with low cost marketing and Main Streets tips, the piece was popular with the merchants.
-[Study summary PDF]

 5. Consumer survey to name new restaurant

-Five months before opening Bistro To Go, the name of this startup business was still undecided.
+consumer surveyFive months before opening Bistro To Go, the name of this startup business was still undecided.
 RS&A tested some options via e-mail with dozens of consumers that would eventually be customers.
 The survey not only helped to finalize the name choice, it also brought two bonuses: 1) it launched the ‘buzz’ about the business and 2) it generated supportive comments that greatly encouraged the owner!
 [Survey report PDF]

 6. Internet research for real estate developer

-vacation home developer wanted a variation on a Snapshot, so RS&A produced a compact study of the national marketplace for second homes.
+This fractional vacation home developer wanted a variation on a Snapshot, so RS&A produced a compact study of the national marketplace for second homes.

 The research uncovered a survey of the upscale market by American Affluence Research Center.
-It clearly showed a lack of understanding of the developer’s “fractional” ownership in the target market, which led to reshaping marketing strategies.
+It clearly showed a lack of understanding of the developer’s “fractional” ownership in the target market, which led to reshaping marketing strategies..

-7. Feasibility study for a public market hall
+7. Feasibility study for a public market

-The vision to create a public market in the Strip District required serious “number crunching” and market research before seeking funding.
-RS&A worked closely with a development committee and specialist to produce the study needed to take the project to the next level.
-Again, a user friendly executive summary [PDF] document was produced to reach a larger audience with the message.
+market research for public marketThe vision to create a public market in the Strip District required serious “number crunching” and market research before seeking funding.
+RS&A worked closely with a development committee to produce the study needed to take the project to the next level.
+Again, a user friendly executive summary document was produced to reach a larger audience with the message.

-8. Brand Audit for home remodeling contractor
+8. Brand Audit for remodeling contractor

-What an owner thinks his brand is and what customers think can be two different things.
+contractor branded trade show boothWhat an owner thinks his brand is and what customers think can be two different things.
 RS&A developed a simple, low cost model to quickly assess Master Remodeler‘s brand.
 It was adapted from an insightful article [PDF] that came via MarketingProfs.com called “Keeping the Brand Healthy: The Annual Brand Checkup.”
+The whole process, including 13 interviews, took less than two weeks and gave the client greater clarity about their brand perception in the minds of their clients.

 9. Evaluation of Shop Mainstreets Pittsburgh campaign